jeru7/surveyform-fcc/README.md

 # SurveyForm - freeCodeCamp Assignment

 ## Description
-This is my submission for the freeCodeCamp SurveyForm's assignment.
+This is my submission for the freeCodeCamp's survey form assignment.

 ## Site
 This is the live version of the survey form: [Visit site](https://jeru7.github.io/surveyform/)